 I wanted to hit you guys up before Thanksgiving so you can think ahead, or you got sick of eating leftover turkey and before you threw it away.
 Keep that carcass!
 It produces liquid gold folks … if you treat it right.

 So I’m thinking ahead to Christmas.
-I plan on making some turkey & dumplings and also some turkey gumbo at some point.
+I plan on making some turkey and dumplings and also some turkey gumbo at some point.
 It would be a shame to use store bought stock for either of these, so I’m gonna use my turkey carcass.
 It’s really simple and while it does take time, it’s all pretty much passive time and you’ll have a food hangover anyway, so you’ll be hanging around the house.
 Might as well do something productive.

 It might seem like more than you want to do after you’ve had a houseful of cranky in-laws and kids running about and a huge mess to clean, but it’s homemade stock y’all.
 That’s all I have to say about that.
-Use it instead of that silly broth you buy in the box.
+Sooo much better than that silly broth you buy in the box.

 And truthfully, if you just can’t face it after Thanksgiving, break the carcass apart and stick it in a zip lock bag and freeze it.
 You can always make the turkey stock next weekend 😉